Thomas Ahern (businessman)

 Thomas Ahern (23 December 1884 – 22 May 1970) was the owner and manager of the Western Australian department store chain Aherns.
-He also served in several other roles, including as trustee of the Karrakatta Cemetery Board and a justice of the peace.

 Early life

-Ahern was born on 23 December 1884 in the village of Ballymacoda in East Cork in Ireland.
+Ahern was born on 23 December 1884 in the village of Ballymacoda, Ireland.
 His parents were farmers Patrick Ahern and his wife Mary, née McGrath.
 Following his education at the village school, Ahern had to support himself – the family farm could not adequately provide for him and his five brothers.
+He also served in several other roles, including as trustee of the Karrakatta Cemetery Board and a justice of the peace.
 He became an apprentice to a draper in Midleton, and from 1904 found employment in Tipperary, Dublin, Kilkenny and Waterford.

 In 1910 he applied for an assistance package to come to Australia, in place of a colleague who would not be going.
 He made the journey in 1911, getting off at Fremantle following the recommendation of a Catholic priest.
 Ahern found employment in Boulder, and arranged for his fiancé, Nora McGrath, to travel to Australia.
 They married in Perth on 19 June 1912, and relocated there.